atmos/camo/README.md

 Using a shared key, proxy URLs are encrypted with [hmac](http://en.wikipedia.org/wiki/HMAC) so we can bust caches/ban/rate limit if needed.

-Camo currently runs on node version 0.4.10 at GitHub.
+Camo currently runs on node version 0.10.12 at GitHub on [heroku](http://heroku.com).

 Features
 --------